kevin-c-stone/guessing-game/README.md

 Navigator: Kevin Stone
 Observer: Kyrillos Khalil

-Update the buttons function to clickable.
+Updated the buttons function to clickable.
 All games encapsulated in a function.